Lauder Business School: Educational programs

-The university offers within their own language department classes in German, Hebrew, Chinese, Russian and Spanish.
+The university offers within their own language department classes in German, Hebrew, Russian and Spanish.
 The students are required to choose at least one of those languages to develop intercultural competences.

 International collaborations and research

-The LBS has diverse international partnerships with institutions or companies such as the Ben-Gurion University of the Negev, Bar-Ilan University, and Interdisciplinary Center Herzliya.
+The LBS has diverse international partnerships with institutions or companies such as the Ben-Gurion University of the Negev, Bar-Ilan University, and Reichman University.
+In 2024, LBS partnered with Longwood University, Virginia, USA, and in 2025 LBS closed a new exchange partnership with Saint Martin´s University in Lacey, Washington, USA!

 Integration of Judaism

 The university itself is secular, and there is no influence of religion on the business studies curriculum.
 But LBS is adjusted to Jews and people interested in Judaism.
 There are no classes on the major Jewish holidays, nor on Austrian bank holidays.